Product Name: Vison Epoxy

-VISON EPOXY may be used for grouting and setting all tile types such as ceramic, mosaic, quarry, cement body tile, impervious tiles and natural stone.
-This product is ideally suited for bonding moisture sensitive stone (such as green marble).
-Vison Epoxy used as a grout can provide maximum chemical and stain resistance.
+VISON EPOXY may be used for grouting and setting all tile types such as ceramic, mosaic, quarry, cement body tile, impervious tiles, and natural stone.
+This product is ideally suited for bonding moisture-sensitive stone (such as green marble).
+Vison Epoxy used as grout can provide maximum chemical and stain resistance.
 Another feature of the grout is that it will require no sealers.
 The color of the Vison Epoxy will not change wet (darken) and dry (lighten) in installations such as a shower or pool water line.
 The color will remain consistent.
 Use with tile or natural stone with joints from 1/8" to 1/2".

 Key Benefits and Features

-· Excellent chemical and stain resistant grouting and bonding mortar
+· Excellent chemical and stain-resistant grouting and bonding mortar

 · Industrial, commercial and residential installation

-· No additive or no sealer required
+· No additive or no sealer is required

 · All components are pre-measured and ready to mix